About the Program

 Normally you are expected to complete the two courses in computer science or information technology before September of your second year.

-Any of the computer science courses offered at York University can be used to fill the requirement.
-You can also take the following Glendon courses from the Communications Program: GL/COMS 2200 Computer Tools and Applications for Communication and COMS 2205 Creating and Promoting Web Content.
+You are encourage to take the following Glendon courses from the Communications Program: GL/COMS 2200 Computer Tools and Applications for Communication and COMS 2205 Creating and Promoting Web Content.

 Courses in Writing and Documentation